Addressing AI Tool Use in Classes

 - Run an assignment prompt through AI and share it with students to critique before they write their own versions of the assignment.

-- Ask students to write their own response to a prompt, then ask an AI, then write up an comparison of the two works.
+- Ask students to write their own response to a prompt, then ask an AI, then write up a comparison of the two works.

-- Assign prompts that are known to be problematic (my favorite is "explain Bloom's Taxonomy") and ask students to critique the responses.
+- Assign prompts that can reveal biases or misconceptions in the models (my favorite is "explain Bloom's Taxonomy") and ask students to critique the responses.

 - Prompt students to interrogate the AI after getting a response and report on the exchange: "Why did you give this answer?", "how certain are you that this is correct?", "what did you leave out of this response?"

-- Explain the probabilistic nature of large language models and have students look for patterns that reveal how the output is shaped by probability, not an actual intelligent agent.
+- Explain the probabilistic nature of large language models and have students look for patterns that reveal how the output is shaped by a probability-based word guesser, not an actual intelligence.

 Where to learn more